Photon-instanton collider implemented by a superconducting circuit

+The charge dispersion $\lambda_0$ decreases fast with $\omega_0$, masking the corresponding increase in the number of possible decay channels contributing on-resonance [Fig.~\ref{fig:inelastic_rate}(a)]; this serves to distinguish this process from parasitic effects, such as dielectric loss, which display the opposite behavior~\cite{kuzmin19a}.
+We further see that the inelastic scattering probability can approach order unity in the recently-achieved regime of effective fine-structure constant $z \gtrsim 1$~\cite{kuzmin19a,kuzmin19b}.
+The increase in number of channels with frequency is seen in an asymmetry of the inelastic resonance lineshape [Fig.~\ref{fig:inelastic_rate}(c,d)]; For $|\omega_k - \omega_0| \ll \omega_0$ one has

+Finally, let us note that temperature suppresses coherent quantum phase slips (particularly for $z>1$, when they are relevant~\cite{schon90}) but gives rise to scattering by thermal photons, and hence could either decrease or increase the decay rate, depending on $z$, as shown in Fig.~\ref{fig:inelastic_rate}(e).
+Similar expressions to Eqs.~\eqref{eqn:ginel_kkp_knk0}--\eqref{eqn:ginel_resonance} can be obtained via an effective Hamiltonian tailored to describe this particular class of processes~\cite{houzet20}, though that approach cannot give the value of $\omega_c$.

 \emph{Quartic nonlinearity.---} Let us now briefly discuss inelastic photon scattering by more mundane nonlinearities, coming from the Taylor expansion of the transmon Josephson cosine.
 To leading order in $\sqrt{E_C/E_J}$ it is dominated by the Fermi golden rule contribution of the quartic term in the expansion, which at $T=0$ allows an incoming photon at $k$ to split into three at $k_i$, $i=1,2,3$.
-Expressing $\phi_0$ in terms of the array modes, one finds
+Expressing $\phi_0$ in terms of the array modes, one finds~\cite[][Sec.~SIII]{SM}

-As opposed to the instanton contribution, where $f_k^2$ increases towards low energies [Eq.~\eqref{eqn:fk_inst}], here the factors of $\sin^2(\delta_{k_i})/\omega_{k_i} \propto \omega_{k_i}$ [cf.~Eq.~\eqref{eqn:dk}] suppress the contribution of low frequency photons.
+As opposed to the instanton contribution, where $f_k^2$ increases toward low energies [Eq.~\eqref{eqn:fk_inst}], here the factors $\sin^2(\delta_{k_i})/\omega_{k_i} \propto \omega_{k_i}$ [cf.~Eq.~\eqref{eqn:dk}] suppress the contribution of low frequency photons, and severely limit the phase space for splitting of nearly-resonant photons.
 Summing over $k_i$ we find the resulting total inelastic rate near resonance to scale as $\sim z^2 \Delta \Gamma_0^4 / \omega_0^4$.
-The suppression with $\Gamma_0/\omega_0$ can make it significantly smaller than the instanton contribution, provided $\lambda_1$ is not too small [cf.~Eq.~\eqref{eqn:2f1}], which can be realized with devices similar to those in Ref.~\cite{kuzmin19b}.
+The suppression with $\Gamma_0/\omega_0$ can make it significantly smaller than the instanton contribution, provided $\lambda_1$ is not too small [cf.~Eq.~\eqref{eqn:ginel_k0}].
+The ratio between the corresponding rates is depicted in Fig.~\ref{fig:inelastic_rate}(f), which shows that instanton processes are stronger by several orders of magnitude in the experimentally-accessible regime of not-too-small $\Gamma_0/\omega_0$ and $z \gtrsim 1$ [where the exponential factor in Eq.~\eqref{eqn:l0} does not dominate]~\cite{kuzmin19b}.